kitinfo/network-gamepads/README.md

 ## Build prerequisites

-In addition to a working C compiler and make, the package `libevdev-dev` (debian) is required to build the project.
+A working C compiler and make.
+The server needs the uinput subsytem to work and the (linux/uinput.h).
+The client and the server needs the linux/input.h header file.

 ## Build